Information for Authors

 CLCWeb publishes new work in regular issues, within the four regular issues of the year, thematic issues, and special issues at the end of the year.
 The journal is a non-subscription based, open-access, full-text, and no author pay learned journal published online (however, in the case of thematic and special issues, institutional funding may be required.)

-Articles are 6000-7000 words; book review articles consist of a minimum review of two books linked thematically and are 3000-4000 words (including the abstract, the works cited, and the author's bioprofile).
+Articles are 6000-12000 words; book review articles consist of a minimum review of two books linked thematically or otherwise and are 3000-4000 words; and single-book reviews are 750-1200 words .
 Articles follow the MLA: Modern Language Association of America parenthetical sources and works cited format.
 The submission of co-authored papers are welcome; however—unlike publishing scholarship in the sciences—co-authorship is allowed only if each author conducted research and wrote a substantial part of the paper submitted.

 Papers for publication in CLCWeb are submitted digitally in Word format by author's registration with name, institutional affiliation, and e-mail address and by upload of the paper and its abstract separately.
 To ensure authors' anonymity following standards of double-blind peer review, the abstract and the text of the paper must not indicate the name and/or institution of the author.